sirius-ms/sirius/README.md

 *<span style="color: #808080;">SIRIUS and CSI:FingerID are offered to
 the public as freely available resources.
-Use and re-distribution of the methods, in whole or in part, for commercial purposes requires explicit permission of the authors and explicit acknowledgment of the source material and the original publications.
+(Re-)distribution of the methods, in whole or in part, for commercial purposes requires explicit permission of the authors and explicit acknowledgment of the source material and the original publications.
 We ask that users who use SIRIUS